UtrechtUniversity/animal-sounds/bioacoustics/feature_extraction/README.md

 - an [Automatic Analysis Architecture](https://doi.org/10.5281/zenodo.1216028)

 For our analyses we chunk all recordings into 0.5 second frames (with 0.25 second overlap between the chunks).
+We apply a Butterworth bandpass filter for filtering audio between 100 and 2000 before extracting features.
 We create MFCC and RASTA-PLPC low level descriptors (LLDs) from the filtered signal.
 For each horizontal band of the MFCC and RASTA-PLPC representation we calculate $\Delta$ and $\Delta^2$, and extract statistical features from the plain LLDs, $\Delta$ and $\Delta^2$.

 We extend the feature set with the features from an [Automatic Analysis Architecture](https://doi.org/10.5281/zenodo.1216028)